Unitarization of the Sommerfeld enhancement through the renormalization group: Conclusion

 We carried out this resummation using the renormalization group approach.
 This method requires, in addition to the conventional Sommerfeld factor, input from the UV scattering amplitude and the phase shift of the self-scattering induced by the long-range interaction.
 The resulting scattering amplitude respects unitarity and exhibits saturation of the excessive Sommerfeld enhancement at low energies caused by resonances.
 Furthermore, by analyzing the poles of the improved amplitude, we find that bound states acquire a finite decay width.
 This provides a concrete realization of a unitarization mechanism that was anticipated in the original work on Sommerfeld enhancement.

 In the discussion, we examined our approach from the viewpoint of the Wilsonian renormalization group.
 From this perspective, our method under the assumption of a perturbative UV theory can be understood as a perturbative expansion around the Gaussian fixed point.
 The improvement of the amplitude through perturbative renormalization shares a parallel structure with the standard renormalized perturbation theory applied to weakly coupled field theories such as QED.
 Hence, the renormalization group approach is expected to offer a more tractable framework for unitarizing the Sommerfeld enhancement in systems with weak short-range interactions, compared to approaches based on exact solutions to the Schr\"{o}dinger equation.
-A precise correspondence between these two frameworks for arbitrary partial waves remains an open question.
+Although the RG method shows good numerical agreement with that approach, establishing a precise analytical correspondence between the two frameworks for arbitrary partial waves remains an open problem.

 We also discussed bound-state formation, which has been widely investigated as a higher-order annihilation effect.
 The standard calculation of bound-state formation is also a singular perturbation problem and thus requires resummation.
 We expect that our method remains effective in this case as well, provided that the bound-state formation is properly incorporated as an additional contribution to the UV process.